ScrappyHub/rooted-core/docs/ROOTED_GIT_HANDOFF.md

 Enforce:

-Only vendors insert bulk_offers
+Only eligible vendors (Construction Premium Plus) insert bulk_offers

-Only premium_plus vendors see advanced analytics

-bulk_offer_analytics:

-Writes: service_role / edge function only
+bulk_offer_analytics writes via service_role / cron jobs only

-Reads: vendor-own or admin-all
+Vendors see only their analytics; admin can see all

-STEP 4 — Media / Camera / Docs / Video
+STEP 4 — Media (Camera, Docs, Video)

 Tables:

 provider_media